rubykiim/rubykiim/README.md

 - 💬 I also speak Typescript, Javascript, and Python.
 - 🌱 I’m currently learning **Next.js** & **Langchain** (woooyesss AI)
 - ⚡ I've been very much interested in leveraging AI to make websites smarter!
-- 🔭 I’ve been working on a **collaborative mapping application** for work and a **Slack-based web app** that detects and organizes task-related messages to create automated reminders for my personal project (which uses Next.js and Langchain).
+- 🔭 I’m working on a **collaborative mapping application** for work and a **Slack-based web app** that detects and organizes task-related messages to create automated reminders for my personal project (which uses Next.js and Langchain).
 - 😄 Feel free to hover around my pinned projects down below
 - 📫 If you have any amazing thoughts, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/ruby-kim/) or by sk7383@nyu.edu.
 Always happy to chat, share, and learn!